 3dof.
 The cheapest and least capable devices are those which allow the user to look around but not move or (typically) interact.
 The most common such systems are the ‘phone-in-a-box’ systems such as the google carboard, Samsung gear, and equivalents.
 These harness the power of existing smartphones to give a basic VR experience.
 The Google Daydream is probably the best of the pack, with a comfortable, high quality ‘box’ for a compatible phone, and a good ‘wand’-style controller.
 (Cost: phone + £10 - £150)

 Inside-out tethered.
 The second sort of tethered system is that which dispenses with the sensors.
 Microsoft pioneered this technology on their Hololens platform, dubbed ‘Mixed Reality’, and they have licensed it out to a wide range of hardware manufacturers (Dell, Acer, HP, Samsung etc.).
 In these cases the headsets contain sensors that watch the world and triangulate their position in it.
-This is quicker to set up, and much more portable, but also much less stable at tracking position in a space than the outside-in rivals, especially if anchoring elements in the real world space (people!) move.
-The Samsung Odyssey is the high-bar of the mixed-reality systems, with a higher-than-Rift resolution screen, and neat controllers.
-As of Spring 2019, the Microsoft-based systems have been overtaken by the second generation Oculus Rift S. The Rift S displaces the original Rift, at a similar price point (£400), and offers superior resolution and tracking to the Microsoft-based systems.
-(Cost: £200 - £500 plus gaming PC)
+This is quicker to set up, and much more portable, but also notably less stable at tracking position in a space than the outside-in rivals, especially if anchoring elements in the real world space (people, pets, furniture) move.
+The HP Reverb G2 is perhaps the high-bar of the mixed-reality systems, with a higher-than-Rift resolution screen, and decent controllers.
+The Rift S from Oculus displaced the original Rift, at a similar price point (£400), and offered superior resolution and tracking to the Microsoft-based systems of the time.
+With the discontinuation of the Rift S, the HP Reverb G2 is the standout option for most.
+(Cost: £500 plus gaming PC)

 Hybrid tethered.
 The Vive system is unique.
 It uses external beacons (not sensors) to cast an infrared pattern on the real world, and the headset is covered in sensors that detect the pattern, and calculate its relative position in relation to it.
 So it uses inside-out tracking, but with outside help.
 This system takes just a few minutes to set up, but needs stands or brackets for the sensors, so is not highly portable.
 It is the most stable tracking available, however, and several third party headsets that use the system have been developed.
-For most enterprise or consumer users, the Vive Pro is the top of the line here, but there is an extraordinary outlier in the $5,999 Varjo VR-1 system, which boasts 'human-eye' resolution (akin to Apple's Retina).
-(Cost: £500 for Vive, £1299 for Vive Pro Kit, plus gaming PC)
+For most enterprise or consumer users, the Vive Pro or Pro 2, or The Valvve Index for gaming, sit at the top of the line here, but there is an extraordinary outlier in the $5,995 Varjo XR-3 system, which boasts 'human-eye' resolution (akin to Apple's Retina).
+(Cost: £500 for Vive Cosmos, £1200 for Vive Pro Kit, plus gaming PC)

 Standalone.
 The holy grail for VR is a system that has the graphical power of the tethered system, and 6dof movement, but without the need for a PC.
 By necessity such a system would need to use inside-out tracking, and would need to supply all of its own power (i.e. not use mains via the PC).
 As of late 2018 there were a handful of attempts in this direction (Oculus GO, Vive Pre, Pico Neo the main ones) but they were all seriously compromised by their graphical power.
 The first serious breakthrough device, however, is the Oculus Quest, which launched in spring 2019.
 Before use, I was sceptical that a standalone device, powered by a mobile-phone chip, could possibly replicate the experience you get when using a super-powered PC with a dedicated graphics card.
-(For comparison, the GeForce 1080Ti graphics card costs in excess of £1,000 on its own, has its own cooling system, requires an increased power supply, and is about the size and weight of a hefty dictionary.
+(For comparison, the GeForce 1080Ti graphics card at the time cost in excess of £1,000 on its own, had its own cooling system, requires an increased power supply, and is about the size and weight of a hefty dictionary.
 The processor in the Quest is smaller than your fingernail and is powered by a mobile battery.)
-Technically, I was not wrong: the apps have been heavily 'optimised' for Quest, rendering them less detailed and less realistic in textures, reflections, and the like.
+Technically, I was not wrong: the apps had been heavily 'optimised' for Quest, rendering them less detailed and less realistic in textures, reflections, and the like.
 From an experience point of view, however, I was wrong.
-The Quest somehow offers a superb user experience despite its technical limitations.
-For the moment, anyone can get the console-style experience for £400 without the need of any PC or other device.
+The Quest somehow offered a superb user experience despite its technical limitations.
+Rather sooner than expected in 2020 Oculus released an updated, and much improved, Quest 2 and lowered the price.
+As of 2021, anyone can get the console-style experience of VR for just £300 without the need of any PC or other device.
 That is extraordinary.
-Anyone wishing to load on their own apps, or engage in enterprise-level applications, will need to wait until the enterprise edition, costing £1,000, is released in late 2019.
-The phrase "Game Changer" can scarcely be overused in any domain as much as it is in relation to VR, but the Quest is deserving of the title.
-(Cost: £400 - £500 for Oculus Quest, consumer edition)
+Anyone wishing to load on their own apps, or engage in enterprise-level applications, will need the enterprise edition, costing £800.
+The phrase "Game Changer" can scarcely be overused in any domain as much as it is in relation to VR, but the Quest range is deserving of that description.
+(Cost: £300 - £400 for Oculus Quest, consumer edition)